Which car/truck should you drive to Mexico?

-Mexico is the second largest automobile manufacturer in the Western Hemisphere, behind the USA.
+Mexico is the second-largest automobile manufacturer in the Western Hemisphere, behind the USA.

 Dealerships & Chains

 For quality work go to a dealership.
 Yes, they charge more than shade tree mechanics, but they will most likely do repairs right.
 That means no Bombas de Oro for them.
 If a part is not up to specs, they won’t install it.
 They are also more likely to take longer.
-Just like back home there are good dealers and bad ones, so don’t leave your common sense at the door.
+Just like back home, there are good dealers and bad ones, so don’t leave your common sense at the door.
 We know a customer from North Carolina who saves all his Honda work until he gets back to the dealer in Saltillo.
 The cost is half what he’d pay at home and he enjoys a few days in Saltillo.
 You might find a favorite dealer too.

 If you are the do-it-yourself type, there are AutoZones and other parts chains throughout Mexico.
-There are BMW, Alfa Romeo and Mercedes Benz dealers in large cities.
+There are BMW, Alfa Romeo, and Mercedes Benz dealers in large cities.
 Auto parts (autopartes) stores are called Refaccionarias.

 Missed It By That Much

-Sometimes a specific model are made in Mexico but not in the USA.
+Sometimes a specific model is made in Mexico but not in the USA.
 Since engines are often similar, you still have a chance, though not a guarantee, that parts for yours will be available.
 Parts for all makes and models are made throughout Mexico.